4th Canadian Mounted Rifles - War Diaries - 1916

 2nd June 1916

-The details of the wider picture on what turned into a much longer engagement (some 14 days in all) can be read through the extensively detailed "Battle for Mount Sorrel" page on Chris Baker's excellent www.1914-1918.net website.
+The specific details of the wider picture on what turned into a much longer engagement (some 14 days in all) will be added here in due course.

 3rd - 31st June 1916